Saartje87/pbjs-0.6/docs/PB-$.md

 ---

-### childeren
+### children

-Returns the childeren for the first element in the set.
+Returns the children for the first element in the set.

 > Should this be for the first or all?
 Performance wise only first one would be nice..